 In 1882, Albert Kellogg described the sugar pine (Pinus lambertiana) as a “vast sylvan condor”.
 Such a lovely simile deserves a closer look.

-Kellogg’s Forest Trees of California was published by the State Mining Bureau.
+Kellogg’s Forest Trees of California was published by California’s State Mining Bureau in 1882.

 The author’s words make plain his enthusiasm for the sugar pine: